hwborchers/zaRastro/README.md

 - FITSio (2016)
   provides utilities to read and write files in the FITS (Flexible Image Transport System) format, a standard format in Astronomy.

-- solaR (2016)
-  provides functions to determine the movement of the sun from the earth and to determine incident solar radiation.

-- RobPer (2016)
-  calculates periodograms based on (robustly) fitting periodic functions to light curves, i.e., irregularly observed time series, possibly with measurement accuracies, occurring in astroparticle Physics.

 - SCEPtER (2015)
   estimating stellar mass, age, and radius given observational data of effective temperature, [Fe/H], and astroseismic parameters, obtained from pre-computed stellar models.

 - SCEPtERbinary (2014)
   estimating the stellar age for double-lined detached binary systems, adopted from the effective temperature, the metallicity [Fe/H], the mass, and the radius of the two stars.

-- astro (2014)
-  provides tools for astronomy; functions provided may be grouped into 4 main areas: cosmology, FITS file manipulation, the Sersic function and general plotting and scripting routines.

 - astrodatR (2014)
   collects 19 datasets from contemporary astronomy research, many of which are described in the textbook ‘Modern Statistical Methods for Astronomy with R Applications’.